-Fernando Alvarez is the William C. Norby Professor of Economics at the University of Chicago.
+Fernando Alvarez is the Saieh Family Professor in Economics and the College at the University of Chicago.
 In 2016, Fernando Alvarez was a visiting scholar and advisor to the Board of directors of the Central Bank of Argentina.
 He won a grant from the National Science Foundation from 2016-2019 and was the Goldman Sachs, Global Market Institute (GMI) Academic Fellow from 2015-2016.
 He is on the editorial board of the Editor Journal of Political Economy, the Associate Editor of the Review of Economic Dynamics and the Quality Rated Journal of Macroeconomics.
 He earned his M.A. and Ph.D. from the University of Minnesota.

 Anthony J. Casey

 Tony Casey is an expert on business law, finance, and corporate bankruptcy.
 His research—which has been published in the Yale Law Journal, the Columbia Law Review, the Supreme Court Review, and the University of Chicago Law Review—examines the intersection of finance and law.
 His projects have explored the interplay of doctrine, strategy, and theory in the areas of corporate reorganization, corporate governance, business organization, financial regulation, civil procedure, and the litigation of complex business disputes.
 He has also written about the role of intellectual property law in the organization and financing of creative projects and about how technological innovation is changing the foundations of our legal system more generally.